 “When I was starting out, I didn’t have enough money to buy foundation in a variety of shades,” Rai, a make-up artist, says.
 “One beauty hack I did was to buy the lightest and darkest shades and mix them to match various skin tones of my clients.”

 One of the key things to success is tapping your network.
-You may start out small with only a select group of clients, but if you deliver well and let your work do the talking, your network will organically grow through referrals.
+You may start out small with only a select group of clients.
+But if you deliver well and let your work do the talking, your network will organically grow through referrals.

 You can also post tutorials and make-up videos on YouTube, which can help grow your network.
 So do your magic with makeup and explore this business worth 50K in the Philippines.

 PHP 20,000 will get you a DSLR, which offers superior quality compared to point-and-shoot cameras.
-However, if you want to turn your hobby into a business, you will need more equipment to widen your scope of services.
-Apart from a dependable camera, you will need extra lenses depending on projects (wide angle versus zoom lenses), extra batteries and SD cards, and lighting equipment, to name a few.
+However, if you want to turn your hobby into a business, you’ll need more equipment to expand your scope of services.
+Apart from a dependable camera, you’ll need extra lenses depending on projects (wide-angle versus zoom lenses), extra batteries and SD cards, and lighting equipment, just to name a few.

 Have a portfolio ready and sprinkle your social media pages with your photos to show the quality of your work.
 Make sure to tap your network, especially when landing your first gigs.
 If your clients are happy, they won’t hesitate to refer you to their family and friends.